acanon74/MITOCW-6.005/MITOCW6.005 Notes/03 Testing.md

 # Why Software Testing is Hard

 Exhaustive testing is infeasible.
 The space of possible test cases is generally too big to cover exhaustively.
-Imagine exhaustively testing a 32-bit floating-point multiply operation, a*b .
+Imagine exhaustively testing a 32-bit floating-point multiply operation, a*b.
 There are 2^64 test cases!

 Haphazard testing is less likely to find bugs, it also doesn’t increase our confidence in program correctness.